World Trade Center (2001–present): Performing Arts Center

 The World Trade Center's Performing Arts Center was announced in 2004, with the building to be designed by Gehry Partners LLP and Snøhetta.
-Gehry's performing arts complex was proposed to house only the Joyce Theater, as the Signature Theater Company dropped out due to space constraints and cost limitations.
 Construction was to begin in December 2014 when the removal of the temporary PATH station commenced.
 However, the original plans were shelved in September 2014.
 After a design was chosen in 2015, it was announced that Joshua Prince-Ramus was awarded the contract to design the building.
 In June 2016, the center was renamed after billionaire businessman Ronald Perelman, who donated $75 million to the center, and on September 8, 2016, a design was revealed for the new center.
 The underground parking garage started construction in 2017, followed by the building in 2018.
-The center is planned to open in 2023.
+The center opened on September 13, 2023.